ujjwal-9/ujjwal-9.github.io/_posts/2018-05-04-knowledge-distillation.md

 <center><img src="https://cdn-images-1.medium.com/max/2000/1*MpnL9tKLfqAdhAJkY6hnwA.png"></center> -->

-KL denotes the KL divergence, and $p^m$, $p^g$ denote the probability distribution of a specialist model or the generalist full model.
 The distribution $p^m$ is over all the specialist classes of $m$ plus a single dustbin class, so when computing its $KL$ divergence from the full $q$ distribution we sum all of the probabilities that the full $q$ distribution assigns to all the classes in $m$’s dustbin.

 # Soft Targets as Regularizers